rettopnivek/rettopnivek.github.io/pages/Rcpp_column_names.md

 ---
 layout: page
-title: Setting column names in Rcpp
 ---

+## Setting column names in Rcpp

 Rcpp provides an easy way to set the column names of a matrix.
 ```r
 library(Rcpp)
 cppFunction('